-Since that initial contact, TOC’s Programs Director, Myles Ritchie, and various interns have used the Trekker on Oahu, Kauai and the Big Island in order to highlight some of Hawaii’s most iconic and unique environmental locations in addition to those of historical and cultural significance.
-The types of locations range from lava flows, the first two miles of the Napali Coast Trail, National Tropical Botanical Gardens and the Waimea Branch’s Ulu La’au Nature Park.
+Since that initial contact, TOC’s Programs Director, Myles Ritchie, and various interns have used the Trekker on the Big Island, Kauai, Oahu and Maui in order to highlight some of Hawaii’s most iconic and unique environmental locations in addition to those of historical and cultural significance.
+The types of locations range from lava flows, the first two miles of the Napali Coast Trail, National Tropical Botanical Gardens and Waimea Outdoor Circle's Ulu La’au Nature Park, to name a few.
 However, it is important to note that the Trekker was not used at “secret” areas in order to preserve their current conditions.
-Instead, well known areas have been featured with permission from various County, State and Federal agencies in addition to private property owners.
+Instead, well-known areas have been featured with permission from various County, State and Federal agencies in addition to private property owners.

-It is important to note that this program was made possible due to a grant from HECO who fully supports TOC’s mission and this program of allowing individuals to virtually visit these incredible areas regardless of financial, physical or other potential limiting factors.
-This has been, and will continue to be, one of the most innovative programs TOC has ever worked on and will literally put TOC and many Hawaiian locations on the map for a global audience to experience and enjoy.
+It is important to note that this program was made possible due to a grant from HECO which has supported TOC’s mission and this program of allowing individuals to virtually visit these incredible areas regardless of financial, physical or other potential limiting factors.
+We would also like to thank the Hilo Reeds Bay Hotel for partnering with us for the Big Island portion of the data collection.
+This has been, and will continue to be, one of the most innovative programs TOC has ever worked on and will literally put TOC and many well known Hawaiian locations on the map for a global audience to experience and enjoy.